 Released on 29 July 2015, Windows 10 has now had several updates, including the Anniversary Update in August 2016 and the Creators Update in April 2017.
-The next big one is the Fall Creators Update (FCU), which has now started rolling out.
+The latest one is the Fall Creators Update (FCU), which is out now.

-How to get the Windows 10 Fall Creators Update now
+How do I get the Windows 10 Fall Creators Update?

 You should see a pop-up notification in the bottom right corner of your screen saying a Windows Feature Update is available, along with options to install it now, schedule a time to install it later or remind you in a few days.